EnchantDance: Unveiling the Potential of Music-Driven Dance Movement: Experiments

 According to the Table~\ref{tab: aist++}, EnchantDance outperforms the best baseline model by 18.26 (39\%) and 15.56 (67\%) on $\operatorname{FID}_k$ and $\operatorname{FID}_g^{\dagger}$, respectively.
 These two values represent the physical and manual template features of the dance, respectively, directly reflecting the improvement in dance quality.
 EnchantDance also achieves the best results on $\operatorname{Div}_k$, indicating that our method is capable of generating physically diverse dances.
 Although our method is only 0.55 (7\%) worse than the best EDGE on $\operatorname{Div}_g^{\dagger}$, a comprehensive assessment of the improvement effect of $\operatorname{FID}_g^{\dagger}$ reveals that our method can still keep pace with diversity while maintaining the best generation quality.
 Our method is slightly inferior to EDGE with respect to BAS.

 We also train and evaluate the SOTA method on the ChoreoSpectrum3D Dataset, with the quantitative results presented in Table~\ref{tab: ChoreoSpectrum3D}.
 These results largely corroborate the conclusions drawn above.
-According to Tables~\ref{tab: aist++} and \ref{tab: ChoreoSpectrum3D}, while EDGE does not perform as well as other methods in $\operatorname{FID}_k$, it frequently holds a leading position in BAS.
+According to Tables~\ref{tab: aist++} and~\ref{tab: ChoreoSpectrum3D}, while EDGE does not perform as well as other methods in $\operatorname{FID}_k$, it frequently holds a leading position in BAS.
 Figure~\ref{fig:vis} displays the visualization results, which demonstrate that the dance movements generated by EDGE are often relatively large, thus facilitating the detection of dance beats and contributing to an improvement in BAS.
 The red box in Figure~\ref{fig:vis} indicates the number of frames with poor performance.
-It can be observed that EDGE often has a foot without touching the ground, leading to its suboptimal performance on $\operatorname{FID}_k$, which primarily measures the motion's physical plausibility.
+It can be observed that EDGE often has a foot without touching ground, leading to its suboptimal performance on $\operatorname{FID}_k$, which primarily measures the motion's physical plausibility.

 EDGE also introduces PFC to measure the physics plausibility.
 As shown in Table~\ref{tab: PFC}, our results on the PFC are superior to those of the EDGE method, further confirming that EnchantDance can generate physically plausible dances.
 For the FACT model, it can be seen that due to the limitations of the autoregressive model, its limbs are in a stiff state in the second half of the dance.
 The FACT original text only uses 120 frames of seed motion as input and predicts 20 frames of data, which is insufficient for generating realistic long-term dances.
 For the yellow part, it can be observed that the dance movements corresponding to the ground truth have not changed significantly and can thus be considered to be within the same dance beat.
 The corresponding frames of our method and the EDGE method exhibit similar action changes, providing evidence that both EnchantDance and EDGE methods are leading in BAS.